brooklynrail/brooklynrail-platform/content/events/2020/10/on-the-black-art-library-asmaa-walton-with-alexis-assam-jasmine-weber.md

 summary: Please join us for our tenth installment of Common Ground for a conversation on the Black Art Library in Detroit featuring founder Asmaa Walton in conversation with curator Alexis Assam and art editor Jasmine Weber.
-  We'll close with a poetry reading by Karisma Price.
 people:
   - person: asmaa-walton
     event_bio: >-